Financial Quick Fixes Come at a High Cost

 While payday lending companies are traditionally limited to loans of $1,000 or less, there is no shortage of consumer lending companies willing to offer similarly unfavorable terms on higher loan amounts.
 Like payday lenders, these lenders commonly target individuals with less-than-perfect credit or little to no collateral.
 But rather than charging outrageous interest rates for short periods, they make their money by charging slightly-less-outrageous rates (59% instead of 300%) over longer periods of time, often 2-3 years.

-Consider this example (shown in the graphic above): borrowing $2,100 at an interest rate of 59.39% for 36 months would result in a total payment of $4,644, more than double the original amount borrowed.
+Consider this example: borrowing $2,100 at an interest rate of 59.39% for 36 months would result in a total payment of $4,644, more than double the original amount borrowed.
 You don’t need a financial advisor to explain why that’s a bad deal.
 Fortunately, these lenders aren’t the only game in town.

 Credit unions offer a convenient, cost-effective alternative